ralphkb/sentinel-tickets/README.md

 - Intuitive Ticket Panel: Create and manage tickets with ease using buttons or a select menu.
 - Modal Questions: Gather necessary information before opening a ticket.
 - Configuration to customize many of the messages and options.
+- Working Hours feature with an option to specify the timezone and block ticket creation outside the working hours.
 - Option to configure the amount of max opened tickets at one time.
 - Ticket claiming feature that can be turned on/off.
 - Automatic saving of transcripts upon ticket deletion and force deletion.